ericmjl/essays-on-data-science/docs/software-skills/testing.md

 Those new tests should either cover that exact bug, or cover the class of bugs together.

+A general rule-of-thumb that has proven reliable is to write an automated test for anything function you come to rely on.

 ## How to get setup

 In a Python project, first ensure that you have `pytest` installed.